The 6 Pak, Grand Rapids’ Legendary All-Girl Rock Band

 Marcia left Grand Rapids in the fall to attend college in Detroit.
 She served as a D.J. at a radio station while she was living there.
 She moved to California in 1974 and completed her undergraduate degree at the University of California in San Diego, where she still resides.
 Marcia sings with a group of women on Sunday mornings.

 Andrea attended Grand Rapids Junior College and Ferris State College.
 During her working career she has worked as a dental assistant, and in the retail clothing industry, with Michigan Consolidated Gas for 24 years, and Diocesan Publications for nine years.
 She has been very active in numerous local business and community leadership roles, as well.
 Andrea is retired and lives in Peoria, Arizona, and spends her summers in Michigan.

 Mary attended Grand Rapids Junior College and owns her own business.
 She has been self employed for over 30 years in the retail clothing industry.

 Cindy went to Chic University of Cosmetology and became a beautician.
 She has owned and operated her own hair salon for over 30 years.

 Rochelle went to nursing school and became an R.N.
-After graduating from college, she worked in Grand Rapids for a year and then moved to Kansas City, before returning to Grand Rapids to stay.
+She worked in Grand Rapids for one year and then moved to Kansas City, before returning to Grand Rapids.